syed-research/syed-research.github.io/_pages/facilities.md

 </div>

 ---

 ## Summary
 Together, these facilities allow the CLIMATE Research Group to perform **end‑to‑end research** — from material synthesis and characterisation to reactor testing, gas analysis, and computational modelling.

-Together, these facilities allow the CLIMATE Research Group to perform **end‑to‑end research** — from material synthesis and characterisation to reactor testing, gas analysis, and computational modelling.